dhuang-hub/redwallpaper/redwallpaper/readme2.txt

 experience.
 I would love to include more high-res image feeds beyond Reddit.
 I wanted to create this as an app that one would be able to run with just 'python redwallpaper' from the CLI, but I didn't have the time to nail down the overall package hierarchy/structuring.
+This is very apparent in the 'tests.py' file, where it fails to find the test image.
+Whereas, the test script ran perfectly fine when I was developing it in a Jupyter notebook outside the redwallpaper directory.
 I had also intended to allow users to pick colors from an actual palette, but reconsidered with limited time.
 And if I still had more time, I'd refactor the entire project (lol, but actually).